-I hesitate to hold up tech companies and other university departments as role models when it comes to diversity and inclusion, because books like Brotopia,5 activists like Ellen Pao, and the glaring pay gap in academia6 all tell us that there are serious problems in Silicon Valley and research institutions alike.
+I hesitate to hold up tech companies and other university departments as role models when it comes to diversity and inclusion, because books like Brotopia (Chang 2018), activists like Ellen Pao, and the glaring pay gap in academia (Hatch 2017) all tell us that there are serious problems in Silicon Valley and research institutions alike.
 But because they’re also facing a lack of diversity in their ranks, there are things we can learn from their efforts to create change.
 The welcome groups on campus, the social media campaigns like #IAmAnEngineer, and the boot camps for diverse coders are starting to chip away at the diversity problem in STEM.

 What I find promising is the holistic approach these organizations are taking.
 They don’t just focus on one aspect of the issue; they use marketing, networking groups, and organized meet and greets to telegraph their interest and reinforce the commitment to recruit and retain diverse talent.

 Cultural change at the San Francisco Fed

 A few years ago we set about investigating why female candidates for research assistant positions were, year after year, turning down our job offers at the San Francisco Fed.
 We were faced with the uncomfortable reality that their impression of the department was one of an old boys’ club.

 We decided to roll out a campaign to better inform faculty and students about the inclusive work culture and diverse opportunities we offer (Daly 2016).
 We sent letters to hundreds of colleges and universities, letting them know we were committed to increasing the female and minority representation in our department.
 And then I called every person we made an offer to and talked to them about the job.
 In short, we put out the welcome mat in a big way.
 At the end of the hiring cycle, the gender balance of male to female research assistants went from 80–20 to 50–50.